zsturgess/overwatch/README.md

 Overwatch is an extensible PHP monitoring system built on top of the excellent [Symfony Framework](https://github.com/symfony/symfony-standard), with a frontend interface engineered in [AngularJS](https://angularjs.org/).

-*Warning:* Overwatch is still in the process of being developed.
+**Warning:** Overwatch is still in the process of being developed, and is unstable.
+Also, some of the code was written at 3am and needs a complete overhaul.
+You have been warned.

 Installation
 ------------